COS301-SE-2022/Smart-Hybrid-Workforce-manager/go/api/ReadMe.md

 ## Endpoints

-All api endpoints are stored in `endpoints`
+All api endpoints are stored in `endpoints`.
+The endpoints are routed from main.go

+## Database conenction

+The functions managing database conenctions are stored in `db`

 ## Data access